 There are many newsletter options available.
-Some newsletter carriers cost hundreds of dollars a month but offer a suite of services such a complete design customization, full analytics, sales funnels and more.
+Some newsletter carriers cost hundreds of dollars a month but offer a suite of services such as complete design customization, full analytics, sales funnels, and more.
 But, as an artist just getting a newsletter started, you likely don’t need (or want to learn) all of that.

 Instead, consider a free account with one of the following newsletter services.
 Most offer easy-to-use templates, and enough analytics to know whether your email is being read (and by whom!)
 If you decide you need and want more features, upgrade when you’re ready.

-MailChimp: http://www.mailchimp.com MailChimp’s free account provides for up to 2,000 subscribers and 10k emails a month.
-Get free analytics, templates, list management, auto responders and mobile features.
+MailChimp: www.mailchimp.com MailChimp’s free account provides for up to 2,000 subscribers and 10k emails a month.
+Get free analytics, templates, list management, auto responders, and mobile features.
 Upgrade when your list grows.
 (FYI – the Art & Prosper newsletter is delivered to you via MailChimp’s FREE service.)

 What Should You Put in Your Newsletter?